potatoboy1999/WebDictionary/README.md

 - PHP extensions:
     - [intl](http://php.net/manual/en/intl.requirements.php)
     - [mbstring](http://php.net/manual/en/mbstring.installation.php)
-    - json (enabled by default - don't turn it off)
 - [Composer](https://getcomposer.org/download/)

 Some extensions might be already downloaded with your PHP version.
 Make sure they are not commented on the `php.ini` file (located on your PHP installation root folder).